Phase Change Material (PCM) Heat Sinks

 Heat Sink Design Considerations

 The challenge with many PCM Heat Sink Designs is the poor thermal conductivity of the PCM.
 For example, paraffin waxes typically have thermal conductivities of less than 1 W/m-K. This is remedied by adding internal features to increase the overall effective thermal conductivity of the enclosure.
 ACT is experienced with fins, heat pipes and metal foams as options for these internal structures.
-Click here for an Internal Fin Structure Design Study (Coming Soon)
+Click here for a PCM heat sink design study.